- Where to stay

 West Sweden – gathering the provinces of Bohuslän, Dalsland and Västergötland – has created ‘Hållbarhetsklivet’ (Stepping up Sustainability), a joint initiative for a sustainable tourism industry.
 Many accommodation companies have joined, including the following four:

 Salt & Sill (meaning Salt & Herring) on the islet Klädesholmen is for those who prefer the coast over the forest.
-This modern, internationally acclaimed design hotel is Sweden’s first floating hotel.
+This modern, internationally acclaimed design hotel was Sweden’s first floating hotel.
 The location on the water is not just a perk for bath-loving guests; Salt & Sill uses the ocean’s underwater currents as the basis for the hotel’s energy needs.
 Salt & Sill also features a renowned restaurant serving fresh seafood and specialising in – you’ve guessed it – herring.

 Can’t choose between the sea and the woods?
 Family-run Anfasteröd Gårdsvik nestles on a forest-clad slope overlooking the Bohuslän archipelago.
-Here, you can check in for a glamping experience in furnished safari tents, with heating, or stay in one of the carefully renovated historical buildings.
+Here, you can check in for a glamping experience in furnished safari tents with heating or stay in one of the carefully renovated historical buildings.
 Anfasteröd has been a holiday destination for over a hundred years, and the owners are firm in not taking in more guests than the area can sustain.

-For a close-to-nature experience without any neighbours, stay off-grid in a tiny house with minimal climate impact in the deep forests outside Hjo.
-Inforest offers three hand-built and self-sufficient cabins with large windows that reinforce the feeling of being in the middle of the woods.
+For a close-to-nature experience without neighbours, stay off-grid in a tiny house with minimal climate impact in the deep forests outside Hjo.
+Inforest offers four hand-built and self-sufficient cabins with large windows that reinforce the feeling of being in the middle of the woods.
 Guests are recommended to stay four to seven nights to unwind and enjoy nature to the fullest.

 Photo: Ulrika Krynitz